-This validation service is available through a web service API so it can be integrated in your application.
-If you wish to validate messages occasionnaly you can use the Gazelle Validation Front-End called EVS Client which puts at your disposal a user interface to validate HL7 messages, CDA documents, XD* requests and so on.
+These validation services are available through a web service API so it can be integrated in your application.
+If you wish to validate messages occasionally you can use the Gazelle Validation Front-End called EVS Client which puts at your disposal a user interface to validate HL7 messages, CDA documents, XD* requests and so on.

-The application also gathers the HL7 conformance profiles and the HL7 tables (codes) which can be browsed by any user.
-For each conformance profile, you will find information about its sender (actor, domain, transaction) and the message type and HL7 version.
+Concerning HL7v2 validation: the application also gathers the HL7 conformance profiles and the HL7 tables (codes) which can be browsed by any user.
+For each conformance profile, you will find information about its issuer (actor, domain, transaction) and the message type and HL7 version.
 Each conformance profile can be bound to one or several HL7 tables which gather a list of allowed values for a given field of the message.

 Browse validation requests